Support and advice for animal adopters | RSPCA - RSPCA

 Taking your new family pet home may feel rather daunting, but don't worry you're not alone we've plenty of advice and support to offer.
 Check our pet care advice, organised by species to make it easy to search for what you're looking for.

 General pet care advice

-Your new pet will have been neutered, vaccinated and microchipped as appropriate by us - so there's a few less things to worry about.
-Nevertheless, many pet owners have similar general pet care queries.
-Things like tackling fleas and worms, keeping animals calm on firework night, or wondering what to look for when insuring your pet.
+Your new pet will be neutered, vaccinated and microchipped - so there are fewer things to worry about.
+You may have general pet care queries such as tackling fleas and worms, keeping animals calm on firework night, or wondering what to look for when insuring your pet.

 Advice for dog adopters

-And, as you start to form a lasting friendship with your new pet, it's important that they understand that it's ok when you leave, to help prevent your developing separation related anxiety.
+And, as you start to form a bond with your new pet, it's important that they understand that it's ok when you leave, to help prevent your developing separation-related anxiety.

 Take a look around at our dog care advice for more information on:

 - Understanding your dog's behaviour.